 Swapping Sprite Library Assets

-The colorful character’s Sprites should now have switched to their greyscale counterparts in the greyscale character’s Sprite Library Asset.
+The Sprites of the color Prefab should have switched to their grayscale counterparts of the grayscale Sprite Library Asset.

 The grayscale version of the color Sprite Library Asset.